Seth Tomko is a writer, college-level educator, and adventurer.

-Special thanks to EDM
+Special Thanks: EDM

 Philip Marlowe strikes up an unlikely friendship with Terry Lennox, a lovable loser and scarred World War 2 veteran who married a woman way above his class.
-Before too long Terry’s philandering wife, Sylvia, turns up dead, and Marlowe, not believing Terry to be a murderer, helps him get to Mexico.
+Before too long, Terry’s philandering wife, Sylvia, turns up dead, and Marlowe, not believing Terry to be a murderer, helps him get to Mexico.
 The L.A. police sweat and threaten Marlowe, but ultimately let him go when Terry Lennox dies violently in a small Mexican town.
 Harassed by the police, racketeer war-buddies of Terry, and Sylvia’s father—a wealthy newspaper owner—Marlowe sets himself to discovering what really happened to Terry and Sylvia Lennox while also begrudgingly taking a job to look after Roger Wade, a popular writer of Romance novels who has taken his alcoholism to self-destructive levels.
 While trying to save Roger Wade from himself, Marlowe discovers the writer may know about what happened to Terry and Sylvia, but getting the information from him will jeopardize them both.

 In terms of writing as a craft, Chandler is at the top of his game with The Long Goodbye.
-Marlowe’s voice is a sharp and insightful as ever.
+Marlowe’s voice is as sharp and insightful as ever.
 Because he doesn’t need to hold out information on dubious allies, the readers don’t feel as though Marlowe is holding out on them, too, as could be the case in some of Chandler’s other novels like The Lady in the Lake.
-As usual, Chandler is evocative and precise with his descriptions, which goes a long way to building a feeling for the world of early 1950’s Los Angeles and its upper-class suburbs.
+As usual, Chandler is evocative and precise with his descriptions, which goes a long way to building a feeling for the world of early 1950s Los Angeles and its upper-class suburbs.
 This novel is longer than many of his others but unrolls with a deliberate pace.
 In another similarity to other Marlowe novels, The Long Goodbye features two mysteries, and a lot of the pleasure in reading the book comes from seeing how they are both linked as Marlowe works toward the truth with his endurance and wit.

 Gnawed by Infinite Humanity